-After five months of snow, your yard is buried under dead leaves, broken branches, matted thatch, and whatever else winter dragged in.
-Spring cleanup clears all of it out so the lawn can actually start growing.
+After five months of snow, your yard is usually covered in dead leaves, broken branches, and winter debris.
+Spring cleanup clears it out so the lawn can actually start growing again.

-We handle the debris, rake out the thatch, clean up the beds, redefine the edges, and get the property ready for its first mow of the season.
+We handle debris removal, clean up the beds, redefine the edges, and get the property ready for the first mow.
+Then we complete core aeration and overseeding to help recovery.

-Dead leaves smother new growth.
-Matted thatch blocks water and sunlight.
-If the yard does not get cleaned up properly in spring, the lawn starts the season already behind.
+Dead leaves and winter debris block sunlight and slow early growth.
+If the yard does not get cleaned up properly in spring, the lawn starts the season behind.

-Leaves that were not raked in fall, broken branches from ice storms, litter blown in over winter — it all has to come out before anything else can happen.
+Leaves that were not raked in fall, broken branches from storms, and litter blown in over winter all need to be removed before the season starts.

 The snow usually clears by mid to late April, but the ground stays soft.
 We schedule spring cleanups as soon as the yard is dry enough to work on without tearing up the turf.

 A full spring cleanup is not just picking up a few sticks.
-We remove all debris from the lawn and beds, power rake to pull out matted thatch, blow off hard surfaces, redefine bed edges, and haul everything away.
+We remove debris from the lawn and beds, blow off hard surfaces, redefine bed edges, and haul everything away.

-Once the cleanup is done, the lawn is ready for its first mow and any other seasonal services like fertilizer or aeration.
+Once cleanup is done, we complete core aeration and overseeding, then the lawn is ready for first mow and seasonal services like fertilizer.

 Leaves, branches, litter, and anything else winter left behind gets raked up, bagged, and hauled off the property.